About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-The Irvine Chapter Spring Membership Drive is from March 23, 2021 to April 15, 2021 and is open to mothers and their daughters currently in grades 6-9.
+The Irvine Chapter Membership Drive is from October 1, 2021 to January 15, 2022 and is open to mothers and their daughters currently in grades 6-9.

-We have 2 virtual Prospective Member Information Meetings and look forward to seeing you at any of them!
+We have 3 Prospective Member Information Meetings and look forward to seeing you at any of them!

 If you’re unable to make any of these dates, our VP of Membership, Nicole Breen, is also sharing the information during one-on-one virtual or in-person meetings.
 You may contact Nicole at: email@example.com.